 3. Copy of your insurance, driver license, or other documents as listed on the different deferred disposition forms.

 Your case will be reviewed and, if you are not eligible for a deferred disposition, you will receive notice in the mail asking you to choose a different option.
 If you are eligible, a judge will consider your request and, if approved, you will have 90 days in which to complete your deferred disposition.
-You may see the status of your case at www.austintexas.gov/public.
+You may view the status of your case.